AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A note about the upcoming time-to-live (TTL) guardrail for system-generated datasets has been added.
 [Read more](../data/get-started-datasets.md)

+* A new section has been added to describe how to preview your code-based personalized experiences right on your browser or on your mobile devices, using the Preview on device option when simulating content in a journey or a campaign.
+[Read more](../code-based/create-code-based.md#preview-on-device)

 ## September 2024 {#sept-2024}

 * All new features and improvements coming with [!DNL Journey Optimizer] Sept '24 release have been detailed in the documentation.
 [Read more](release-notes.md)